SovereignCloudStack/standards/Tests/kaas/kaas-sonobuoy-go-example-e2e-framework/README.md

     export K8S_PORT=<kind-cluster-port>
     ```

-2. Build the image and upload it to the kind cluster
+2. Build the image and upload it to the KinD cluster

-    This rule

     ```bash
     make dev-build
     ```

-3. Execute the sonobuoy plugin
+3. Execute the Sonobuoy plugin

     ```bash
     make dev-run
     ```

-    This lunches the sonobuoy plugin on the kind cluster in the background
+   This launches the Sonobuoy plugin on the KinD cluster in the background.
    If you want to see the current status of the plugin you can do so by:

     ```bash
     sonobuoy status